Broadcast Director

 |Details:

-WTLV/WJXX, the TEGNA station in Jacksonville, FL, has an opening for a Newscast Director.
-The successful candidate will direct live newscasts, taped webcasts, cut-ins, local programs and commercial projects as required; determines camera angles, lighting, and set arrangement, performs in Robotics, Master Control, Audio, Ingest.
+First Coast News in Jacksonville, FL has an opening for a Broadcast Director.

+The successful candidate will direct live newscasts, taped webcasts, cut-ins, local programs, and commercial projects as required; determines camera angles, lighting, Master Control, Audio, Ingest.
 Effective interaction with a control room team from multiple departments is critical to success.
+The Broadcast Director will work closely with the Newsroom and technology to ensure that operations all newscasts, programs, and projects are executed flawlessly.
 Strong leadership and organizational skills are a must.
+Communication skills are critical.

 We are an Equal Opportunity Employer and value the benefits of diversity in our workplace.